We aim to improve the local natural environment of the Waihi ecological area and have been doing this mahi for more than 20-years.

 • Northern Hauraki catchments.

-Our mahi
+The mahi

-• Grow and Plant Natives
+• Grow and plant natives

-We currently grow about 60,000 native plants and our team plants them along streams, rivers and in-&-around wetlands.
+Currently grow about 60,000 native plants and our team plants them along streams, rivers and in-&-around wetlands.
 This includes private farms and public reserves.

-• Planning and Assesments
+• Planning and assesments

-We can support with restoration plans and ecological assesments.
+Support others with restoration plans and ecological assesments.

-• Predator Trap Library
+• Predator trap library

-We have set up a predator trap library where locals can hire traps for personal use.
+Set up a predator trap library where locals can hire traps for personal use.

 • Maintenance